To mark Crossref’s 25th anniversary, we launched our first Metadata Awards to highlight members with the best metadata practices.

 This example contains one funder_name and one funder_identifier.
 Note that the funder_identifier is nested within the funder_name assertion, establishing https://doi-org.turing.library.northwestern.edu/10.13039.100000001 as the funder identifier for funder name National Science Foundation.
 Two award numbers are present.

 This example contains one ror (for the National Science Foundation) and one funder_name/identifier (for Basic Energy Sciences, Office of Science, U.S. Department of Energy) with two award_numbers for each funder.
-Each funding organization is within its own fundgroup.
+Each funding organisation is within its own fundgroup.

 <fr:program name="fundref">